bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 - App Library on iPad + ability to place widgets anywhere on home screen
 - Window management using keyboard shortcuts (just copy Windows already, so Cmd + <- tiles a window to the left-half of the screen)
 - Calculator app on iPad
-- Multiple user profiles on iPad.
+- Multiple user profiles on iPad
+- Redesign of the Home app
+- First-party "pro" apps brought from macOS to iPad (i.e. Final Cut Pro, Logic, etc.)
+- More size options for widgets

 ### watchOS
 - Apple Watch pairing with iPad